wp-plugins/reading-time/readme.txt

 == Description ==
 Reading Time shows the estimated reading time of the post.
-The calculation is automatic; a different value (in seconds) for a single post can be passed using a custom field named "readingtime".
+The calculation is automatic; a custom value (in seconds) for a single post can be inserted using a Custom Field named "readingtime".

 == Installation ==
 1. Upload `reading_time.php` to the `/wp-content/plugins/` directory